HWTechClub/Custom-Static-Website-Generator-Docs/content/whatsappweb/Adding Commands/gettingInput.md

 ### Getting a string or an int from a command

-Lets say, we want to add a command that lets us set the name of the product.
+Let us say we want to add a command that lets us set the name of the product.
 We have defined a function in `logic.js` named `onProductName`.
 This is how we should handle input.

 #### `messages.js`